Books

 In Sweeney (2023), Paula Sweeney posits that avatars act as proxies, with individuals delegating actions to them in digital contexts.
 This proxy relationship suggests that individuals are responsible for their avatars' actions.
 However, Sweeney identifies an "epistemic gap" where avatars might act without knowing the preferences of the person they represent, potentially leading to unintended responsibility.
 This paper proposes understanding the relationship between individuals and avatars through perdurantism, viewing avatars as aggregates of virtual temporal parts.
 This perspective posits that individuals are hybrids of virtual and non-virtual parts, linked by counterparthood rather than identity.
 By addressing Johnston's "personite problem," this approach ascribes responsibility to biological individuals for their avatars' actions without relying on the proxy notion, resolving the responsibility issue for digital avatars.“To be essentially a person.
 A reply to Olson & Witt” , advanced draft

 In this short paper, I reply to Olson & Witt’s (2020) critique the notion of Lockean person essentialism, They argue that this view leads to counterintuitive outcomes, such as the idea that individuals cease to exist if they lose personhood due to conditions like severe dementia.
 The paper proposes a response using the concept of temporal parts within a four-dimensional framework.
 Two approaches are considered: (a) each temporal part of a person must possess personhood, and (b) person-stages are essentially parts of a four-dimensional person-object.
 The latter aligns more closely with person essentialism and suggests that essential properties apply to wholes rather than parts.
-This perspective mitigates the issue of individuals "disappearing" when personhood is lost, offering a more nuanced understanding of identity continuity.

 This paper addresses the ethical concerns surrounding deepfake technology, particularly Nonconsensual Pornographic Deepfakes (NPD), which misrepresent individuals.
 Some moral philosophers argue that NPD violates the Kantian imperative to treat individuals as ends, not means.
 Victims report feeling personally violated, despite the harm affecting only their digital simulacra.
 This raises the question of whether NPD should be considered part of a person in a metaphysical sense.
 We propose an extended notion of personhood that includes digital simulacra, distinguishing "person" from "human being."
 By viewing persons as aggregates of biological and digital temporal parts, this framework explains the personal violation felt from NPD.